Effects of Social Contextual Variation Using Partner Avatars on Memory Acquisition and Retention

 \subsection{Embodied Agents and Partner Avatars}

-A social entity controlled by a computer is typically referred to as an agent, while one controlled by a human is known as an avatar~\cite{Weidner-etal2023}.
-In the field of VR, however, the term avatar is often broadly defined to refer to a user representation in a virtual environment, with agents and avatars being treated as nearly equivalent concepts~\cite{Yuan-Gao2024, Lin-etal2023}.
+A social entity controlled by a computer is typically referred to as an agent, while one controlled by a human is known as an avatar~\cite{Bailenson-Blascovich2004, Weidner-etal2023}.
+In the field of VR, however, the term avatar is often broadly defined to refer to diverse entities within virtual environments, regardless of whether they are computer-controlled or human-controlled~\cite{Yuan-Gao2024, Lin-etal2023}.
 In this paper, the virtual humans used in the experiment were computer-controlled to ensure high reproducibility.
-Nonetheless, we adopt the term avatar in this study to refer to the visual representation of these entities, aligning with its broader usage.
+Accordingly, we adopt the term avatar in this study to refer to the visual representation of these entities, aligning with its broader usage.
 However, we acknowledge that the perception of agency (i.e., whether an entity is controlled by a human or a computer) is a critical factor in social interaction~\cite{Kyrlitsias-MichaelGrigoriou2022}, which we address in the Limitations section.

 Researchers propose the implementation of remote or asynchronous lectures using video materials, in which embodied virtual agents or avatars act as instructors.
 They have examined the effects of an avatar's realism~\cite{Baylor-Kim2004, Horovitz-Mayer2021, Hsieh-Sato2021}, anthropomorphism (e.g., human vs. robot or animal)~\cite{Li-etal2016, Mizuho-etal2024sap}, user preference~\cite{Amemiya-etal2022, Pi-etal2022}, and congruence with content~\cite{Beege-etal2022} on learning outcomes.
 These effects are attributed to the agent's ability to establish human-like social relationships with users~\cite{Reeves-Nass1996}, rather than being perceived as mere images.